-The "classic" look of the Nikkor 135mm f/2.8 comes from the focal length combined with the lens only having 4 elements.
+The “vintage” look of the Nikkor 135mm f/2.8 stems from the focal length combined with the lens only containing 4 elements.

-The first version of the lens was produced in 1965.
-There's a total of 6 versions of the lens, with only the last two being compatible with the FG.
+1965 was the year the first version of the lens was produced.
+A total of 6 versions of the lens, with only the last two versions being suitable for the FG.

-If you go to buy a copy of the lens, the compatible lenses will be listed as Ai-S or Ai.
+If you go to buy a copy of the lens, the compatible versions will be listed as Ai-S or Ai.

 Alternative Telephoto Lenses

-There's is no shortage of other telephoto lenses to choose from.
+There is no shortage of alternative telephoto lenses to choose from.
 Focal lengths longer than 135mm and 85mm lenses will be pricey.